The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Modelling Astrophysical Sites

 \subsubsection{Magneto-rotational supernovae}

-About 10-20\% of core-collapse supernovae leave magnetars as central remnants, i.e., a fast spinning neutron star with magnetic fields of the order $10^{15}$G. In contrast to regular core-collapse supernovae, driven by neutrinos, magnetic fields and rotation can influence the behavior of the core collapse in the final evolutionary stage of massive stars.
+More than 10\% of core-collapse supernovae leave magnetars as central remnants \citep{Beniamini.Hotokezaka.Horst.ea:2019,Pardo.Rea.ea:2026}, i.e., neutron stars with magnetic fields of the order $10^{15}$G and pulsar periods of 1-10s, \citep[see e.g. Fig.1 in][]{Borghese.Coti:2026}, which have slowed down since their formation due to the high fields.
+In contrast to regular core-collapse supernovae, driven by neutrinos, magnetic fields and rotation can influence the behavior of the core collapse in the final evolutionary stage of massive stars.
 Extensive sets of collapse simulations have been undertaken with varying (parametrized) rotation rates and magnetic fields for the pre-collapse conditions, leading in extreme cases to polar jets and central magnetars.